Oil in bear market as supply rises and demand growth slows

 But other big oil producers, such as Saudi Arabia, Russia and shale producers in the United States, have increased output steadily, more than compensating for lost Iranian barrels.

+The United States, Russia and Saudi Arabia are all now pumping at or near record highs, producing more than 33 million barrels per day (bpd), a third of the world’s oil.

-The sanctions, meanwhile, are unlikely to cut as much oil out of the market as expected.
+The U.S. sanctions, meanwhile, are unlikely to cut supply as much as expected.
 Washington has granted exemptions to Iran’s biggest buyers, allowing them to buy limited amounts of oil for at least another six months.

-China National Petroleum Corp (CNPC) said on Friday that it was still taking oil from Iranian fields in which it has stakes.
+China National Petroleum Corp said it was still taking oil from Iranian fields in which it has stakes.

-Washington has said it wants to force Iranian oil exports down to zero, but Bernstein Energy now expects “Iranian exports will average 1.4 million to 1.5 million barrels per day (bpd)” during the exemption period, versus almost 3 million bpd in mid-2018.
+Washington has said it wants to force Iranian oil exports down to zero, but Bernstein Energy now expects “Iranian exports will average 1.4 million to 1.5 million bpd,” during the exemption period, about half the volume in mid-2018.

-“As OPEC exports continue to rise, inventories continue to build, which is putting downward pressure on oil prices,” analysts at Bernstein Energy said.
+“As OPEC exports continue to rise, inventories continue to build, which is putting downward pressure on oil prices,” Bernstein said.
 “A slowdown in the global economy remains the key downside risk to oil.”

 A glut in the refining sector, where a wave of unsold gasoline has pulled profit margins into negative territory, may also lead to a slowdown in new crude orders as refiners scale back operations.

-In China, automobile sales fell 11.7 percent in October from a year earlier, the country’s top auto industry association said on Friday, dragging year-to-date sales growth into negative territory for the first time.

-The drop, the steepest since a 26.4 percent tumble at the start of 2012, also marked the fourth straight month of declining sales in the world’s largest auto market.

-Reporting by Christopher Johnson in LONDON and Henning Gloystein in SINGAPORE; Editing by David Goodman
+Reporting by Christopher Johnson in London and Henning Gloystein in Singapore; editing by David Goodman and Jason Neely